-If exposure information cannot be located in the metadata of the image files, or if there are any duplicate EV values, the Selected Photos dialog will display estimated relative Exposure Values.
+If exposure information is not present in the metadata of the image files, or if there are any duplicate EV values, the Selected Photos dialog will display estimated relative Exposure Values.

 If the estimated Exposure Values are incorrect, you can either click on and edit each one of them individually, or set global EV Spacing for the bracketed set.